 Students with faculty sponsorship in any discipline or interdisciplinary area are encouraged to apply (although the program’s priority is to fund undergraduate applicants, graduate students may apply).

 The proposed projects should represent truly collaborative student-faculty efforts.
-Students are responsible for writing the proposal, carrying out the project, and presenting the project at Student Research & Creative Activity Day.
+Students are responsible for writing the proposal, carrying out the project, and presenting the project at Student Research & Creative Activity Showcase.

 Faculty sponsors are expected to be continuously involved in planning the project, assisting with its progress, and assuring its completion within the specified time frame.
 Students are encouraged to work closely with their faculty sponsor.